 Since Savio is dead and Stacy Peterson is missing, the defense has argued that using their alleged statements to family and friends violates Peterson’s Sixth Amendment right to confront the witnesses against him.

 In general, hearsay statements made to third parties cannot be introduced at trial unless a defendant can cross-examine the person who made them.
 There are some exceptions if prosecutors can prove the statement is reliable.
 But a new Illinois law, which some call “Drew’s Law,” goes beyond those exceptions.

-The law, passed while investigators were looking for Stacy Peterson, allows courts to consider statements from “unavailable witnesses,” provided prosecutors can prove the witness was killed to prevent his or her testimony.
+The law, passed in 2008 while investigators were looking for Stacy Peterson, allows courts to consider statements from “unavailable witnesses,” provided prosecutors can prove the witness was killed to prevent his or her testimony.